-Midwest battleground states tap candidates for midterm elections.
+Midwest battleground states tap candidates for midterm elections

 “The biggest winner is Baldwin,” Sykes told Reuters.
 “It was an unnecessarily nasty intramural fight.”

-Republicans also made their choice to replace U.S. House Speaker Paul Ryan, who is retiring from his seat in southeast Wisconsin.
+Republicans also made their choice to replace Ryan, who is retiring from his seat in southeast Wisconsin.
 Bryan Steil, a former aide to Ryan, was projected to trounce Paul Nehlen, an avowed white nationalist, to be the Republican nominee.

 Steil will face Randy Bryce, an ironworker known on Twitter as “Iron Stache,” in November in a suburban Milwaukee district that Democrats covet.

-Wisconsin Democrats tapped Tony Evers, the state schools chief, to battle incumbent Republican Governor Scott Walker, who is seeking a third term in office.
+Wisconsin Democrats tapped Tony Evers, the state schools chief, to battle incumbent Republican Governor Scott Walker, who is seeking a third term.

-Whether Walker, a former presidential candidate, can survive the challenge will be closely watched in coming weeks as another measure of Democratic intensity.
+Whether Walker, a former presidential candidate, can survive the challenge will be closely watched, as another measure of Democratic intensity.

 “A really strong Democratic turnout in November could cause him to lose,” said Ford O’Connell, a Republican strategist in Washington.
-Democrats in the state will be motivated by their opposition to Trump in attempting to bring down Walker, he said.
+State Democrats will be motivated by their opposition to Trump in trying to bring down Walker, he said.

-Minnesota Republicans picked state senator Karen Housley to take on Democratic incumbent U.S. Senator Tina Smith, who was appointed to the seat after former Senator Al Franken resigned last year amid sexual harassment allegations.
+Minnesota Republicans picked state senator Karen Housley to take on Democratic incumbent U.S. Senator Tina Smith, appointed after former Senator Al Franken resigned last year amid sexual harassment accusations.

 Primaries in two House districts representing regions affected by Trump’s trade policies could play a key role in determining control of Congress.

-Former state representative Joe Radinovich outlasted a bevy of Democrats running in an open-seat race in the northeastern part of the state known as the Iron Range, so-called because of mining.
-The region has seen some benefit from the administration’s steel and aluminum tariffs.
+Former state representative Joe Radinovich outlasted a bevy of Democrats in an open-seat race in the state’s northeastern mining region called the Iron Range, which has seen some benefit from the administration’s steel and aluminum tariffs.

-Trump has campaigned in the district on behalf of the Republican favorite, Pete Stauber.
+Trump has campaigned in the district for the Republican favorite, Pete Stauber.

-In the state’s south, Republican Jim Hagedorn defeated Carla Nelson in a district that the party hopes to seize after the Democratic incumbent, Tim Walz, ran for governor.
-Farmers there have complained about harm from retaliatory tariffs from China and other countries.
+In the state’s south, Republican Jim Hagedorn defeated Carla Nelson in a district the party hopes to seize after the Democratic incumbent, Tim Walz, ran for governor.
+Farmers there have complained over harm from retaliatory tariffs by China and elsewhere.

 Walz won the Democratic nomination for governor, while former Minnesota Governor Tim Pawlenty lost to Republican Jeff Johnson, ending Pawlenty’s political comeback bid.